Homemade Eczema Treatment (2) – Ice Therapy

 In the last post, I shared that oatmeal is a good homemade remedy to curb eczema spread and itch.
 Today, I’m sharing another excellent and very easy to make home remedy for eczema – ice therapy.

 For those who are familiar with the onslaught of eczema, each outbreak brings about red, angry and very itchy rashes.
 They are mostly developed in the hands, limbs and joins.
 Some folks even had them on the face, chest and groin area.
-The inflamed skin is tigh, dry and excruciating itchy and many of us couldn’t help but scratch.
+The inflamed skin is tight, dry and excruciating itchy and many of us couldn’t help but scratch.
 Even I know I should not scratch, I did because the itch was simply unbearable but only after I put a piece of fabric (like a clean t-shirt) over my skin.
 The more you scratch it, the worse the condition gets.
 If your skin is tore and bleed during the scratching process, you might get bacterial infections through the open wounds.

+Applying ice onto an inflamed skin is akin to using water to douse the flames of a fire.
 Ice therapy for eczema numbs your inflamed skin.
 The icy cold of the ice makes your veins contract and thereby cutting down blood circulation.
 When you remove the ice pack, your veins will start to dilate.
 Blood is rushed into the area that you are treating.
 The blood carries necessary nutrients thus enabling your damaged skin tissues to heal.

 You can buy a hot-cold pad from the pharmacy or you can make one.
 You can put a few ice cubes in a small plastic bag and have it wrapped in towel.
 Alternatively, do what my friend did, she wrapped a frozen raw beef steak in a plastic bag and use it as ice pack.
 She said the ice therapy took less than a few minutes and there is no danger of the steak getting defrost.